Table of Contents

 - Give plenty of love and cuddles

-- Keep her away from any potential danger such as animals in the neighborhood
+- Keep her away from any potential dangers, such as animals in the neighborhood

 - Watch for any signs of distress or discomfort